 Decorate for Fall with Apples in the Breakfast Nook

 Just off the living room is the breakfast area and the kitchen.

-I picked the table runner up at a local thrift store for a few dollars and used inexpensive baskets of apples, cinnamon sticks, denim napkins, daisies, goldenrods, tarnished silver, transferware and candles to round out the look.
+I found the table runner at a local thrift store for a few dollars.
+Then I used inexpensive baskets of apples, cinnamon sticks, denim napkins, daisies, goldenrods, tarnished silver, transferware and candles to round out the look.

-We love all kinds of ciders, do you guys?
+We love all kinds of ciders, do you?
 We normally have our coffee bar all set up but during the fall season when we have company coming over we like to set up a fall cider bar too.

 It’s such a simple way to change things up a bit and celebrate the apple harvest this time of year.